dereksweet/ComedyCompanion/README.md

 ### Development Instructions

-Please make all your pull requests on the `development` branch.
+Please make all your pull requests on the `develop` branch.
 They will be merged in after review and releases will be cut from development to master whenever a group of features is deemed ready to go.

 ### Thank-yous go out to...